narthur/ThemeHandbook/deploy_workflow.md

 - Ask for any needed changes in the PR
 - When satisfied, approve PR

-For more information, see [manual_testing.md](https://github.com/SimpleUpdates/ThemeHandbook/blob/master/manual_testing.md)
+For more information on testing, see [manual_testing.md](https://github.com/SimpleUpdates/ThemeHandbook/blob/master/manual_testing.md)

 ### Deploy